afbase/slavecodes_org/content/codes/1661-barbados-slave-code/barbados_slave_code.md

 ## Historical Context

 Barbados, colonized by the English in 1627, quickly became a center for sugar production.
 By the 1650s, the island had transitioned to a plantation economy heavily reliant on enslaved African labor.
 The 1661 Slave Code was enacted to formalize the status of enslaved people and to regulate their treatment and control.

+There is no surviving copy of the 1661 slave code.
+The revision of 1667 has two surviving copies.
+One of which is at the [Huntington Library](https://cdm16003.contentdm.oclc.org/digital/collection/p15150coll7/id/57398).

 ## Key Provisions